WeCanDoBetter/phenomenal-ai/README.md

 console.log(`${response.speaker.name}: ${response.text}`);

-// Moderate the conversation:
+// Moderate the conversation by injecting a new message:

-conversation.moderate("Let's get back to the topic of conversation.");
+conversation.inject("Let's get back to the topic of conversation.", {
+  speaker: "Moderator",
+  ephemeral: true, // this message will not be stored in the history });

 // Make one turn: